wallabyway/geo-three-ext/feature2.md

    - Import align-ext.mjs
    - Add 'AlignToolExtension' to extensions list

+2. **`docs/align-tool.mjs`** (Updated in Phase 3)
+   - Added `animateToTransform()` helper method for reusable smooth animations
+   - Refactored `performAlignment()` to use helper method

+3. **`docs/align-ext.mjs`** (Updated in Phase 3)
+   - Added SimpleAlignTool import and registration
+   - Added Quick Move tool button (orange/move icon)
+   - Updated Reset button to use smooth animation
+   - Added unload support for both tools

+### New Files (Phase 3)
+1. **`docs/simple-align-tool.mjs`** - Quick Move tool
+   - Single-line translation only
+   - Orange visual style (markers and lines)
+   - 2-step workflow
+   - 1.5 second animation
+   - No rotation or scale

 ### How to Use

+**Option 1: Quick Move Tool (Recommended First Step)**
 1. Load the viewer with a BIM model and terrain
-2. Click the alignment tool button in the toolbar (distance icon)
+2. Click the **Quick Move** button (first button, orange/move icon)
-3. Click on a point on the BIM model
+3. Click on any point on the BIM model
+4. Click where you want that point on the terrain
+5. Model smoothly moves into place (1.5 seconds)
+6. Press ESC to cancel at any time

+**Option 2: Full Alignment Tool (For Precision)**
+1. Click the **Full Align** button (second button, distance icon)
+2. Click on first point on the BIM model (e.g., corner)
+3. Click on corresponding point on terrain → First line drawn
+4. Click on second point on the BIM model (e.g., opposite corner)
-4. Click on the corresponding point on the terrain
+5. Click on corresponding second point on terrain → Second line drawn
-5. Watch the model smoothly animate into position
+6. Watch the model smoothly rotate, scale, and translate (2 seconds)
-6. Transform is automatically saved to localStorage
+7. Transform is automatically saved to localStorage
-7. Press ESC to cancel at any time
+8. Press ESC to cancel at any time

+**Reset Transform**
-8. Use Reset button to clear transform and return to original position
+- Click the **Reset** button (third button) to smoothly animate back to original position

-### Features Implemented (Phase 1 + Phase 2)
+### Features Implemented (Phases 1-3)

+**Core Alignment Features:**
 - ✅ Point picking with raycasting on model and terrain
-- ✅ Visual feedback: blue lines and circle markers
+- ✅ Visual feedback: blue/orange lines and circle markers
 - ✅ Preview line during point selection (rubber band effect)
-- ✅ Smooth ease-in-out animation (2 seconds)
+- ✅ Smooth ease-in-out animations
 - ✅ Transform calculation using THREE.Matrix4
 - ✅ Persistence to localStorage with model URN
 - ✅ Auto-restore transform on model load
 - ✅ ESC key to cancel
-- ✅ Reset button to clear transform
-- ✅ Status messages showing current step (4 steps total)
+- ✅ Status messages showing current step
 - ✅ Screen-space consistent marker and line sizes
 - ✅ Integration with existing GeoThreeExtension (tile location anchor)

+**Full Alignment Tool (Blue):**
-- ✅ **Two-point alignment with full TRS transformation**
+- ✅ Two-point alignment with full TRS transformation
-- ✅ **Second line drawing for rotation reference**
+- ✅ Second line drawing for rotation reference
-- ✅ **Vector alignment using quaternion rotation**
+- ✅ Vector alignment using quaternion rotation (Z-axis only)
+- ✅ Planar rotation - never flips building
-- ✅ **Scale calculation from vector length ratios**
+- ✅ Scale calculation from vector length ratios
+- ✅ Proper point offset accounting
+- ✅ 4-step workflow (2 seconds animation)

+**Quick Move Tool (Orange):**
-- ✅ **Rotation pivot around first terrain point**
+- ✅ Single-line translation only
+- ✅ Fast 2-step workflow (1.5 seconds animation)
+- ✅ No rotation or scale - just movement
+- ✅ Perfect for rough positioning

+**Reset Feature:**
+- ✅ Smooth animated reset to identity transform
+- ✅ Clears saved transforms from localStorage

 ### Phase 2 Technical Details
 **Two-Point Alignment Algorithm**: